 Richardson is also a member of the Centre for Victorian Studies, the Centre for Literature and Archives, the Centre for Medical History, on whose Advisory Board she sits, and a Research Associate of Egenis.
 She has a BA in English Language and Literature from the University of Oxford, and an MA and PhD in the history of literature and science from Birkbeck, University of London.
 She welcomes enquiries and proposals from prospective PhD students from the EU and rest of the world on class and gender politics; the rise of racial thinking, and racism; nineteenth- and twentieth-century literature and science; nineteenth- and early twentieth-century prose (from William Cobbett, Harriet Martineau and Darwin to the Humanitarian League), poetry and fiction (including Gaskell, George Eliot, Hardy, Wells and Forster), and the New Woman; on animals studies; archives; and digital humanities.

-Richardson has recently given invited talks at the University of Oxford Victorian Research Seminar and at the University of Oxford Department of Continuing Education, as well as a number of public lectures including at the Royal Albert Memorial Museum in Exeter and at Dorset Museum, and, with Helen Angear, for the Thomas Hardy Society Study Days in 2017, 2018 and 2019.
+Richardson has recently given invited talks at the University of Oxford Victorian Research Seminar and at the University of Oxford Department of Continuing Education, as well as a number of public lectures including at the Royal Albert Memorial Museum in Exeter and at Dorset Museum, and for the Thomas Hardy Society Study Days in 2023 and 2022 and, with Helen Angear, in 2017, 2018 and 2019.

 Richardson has published widely on nineteenth-century science, literature and culture, and has additional research interests in museums, archives and digital humanities.
 She is committed to public engagement in both her teaching and research and from 2012-15 she was Public Engagement Officer for University English; over the last five years she has been developing collaborations with local government, museums and the National Trust.
 She is co-chair of the Hardy Country Partnership and leader of the partnership's education strategy.